My Pocket Adding Machine

 |DE 1,387,966U||24-03-1936||22-10-1936||Carl Kübler||Slide adder that also displays negative numbers.
 See also AT 131,301B.|

-The History of Computers has a page about Heinrich Kummer's slide adder.
+Computer Timeline has a page about.
+Heinrich Kummer's slide adder.

 Mathematical Instruments has a several pages with slide adders, with the Pocket Adding Machine on the page of Sterling Slide Adders.